-"For the educational establishment... test scores are treated as indications of the extent to which the required ground covering has been done. ...as educationally significant.
-However, while they may be prognostic of a child's ability to get through school... they do not provide us with an appraisal of the child's progress in the long process of becoming a generally educated human being -- the advance made toward a more skillful, thoughtful, and cultivated mind."
+For the educational establishment... test scores are treated as indications of the extent to which the required ground covering has been done. ... as educationally significant.
+However, while they may be prognostic of a child's ability to get through school... they do not provide us with an appraisal of the child's progress in the long process

-Mortimer Adler
+-Mortimer Adler

-"A lecture has been well described as the process whereby the notes of the teacher become the notes of the student without passing through the mind of either."
-Mortimer Adler
+A lecture has been well described as the process whereby the notes of the teacher become the notes of the student without passing through the mind of either. -Mortimer Adler

-"Eustace Clarence liked animals, especially beetles, if they were dead and pinned on a card.
+Eustace Clarence liked animals, especially beetles, if they were dead and pinned on a card.
 He liked books if they were books of information and had pictures of grain elevators or of fat foreign children doing exercises in model schools....
 Most of us know what we should expect to find in a dragon's lair, but, as I said before, Eustace had read only the wrong books.
-They had a lot to say about exports and imports and governments and drains, but they were weak on dragons."
-C.S.
+They had a lot to say about exports and imports and governments and drains, but they were weak on dragons. -C.S.
 Lewis